phipalibunao/CS3_2ndQtr_K18_K21/README.md

 > Players can see how decisions and reports shape public opinion, even if they are not the full story.

+**Mini-Game Details:**
+Math problems.
+Place budgets on different topics according to what is asked.

 **False Clue:** The mayor did maintenance and managed the budget.
 **True Clue:** The mayor cut the budget for reputation, other projects, and himself.

+---

+### True Story Summary
+The journalist found much more than the shadow photo.
+They find photos of the bridge looking weak.
+The engineer was actually trying to fix the bridge.
+The supervisor was just looking out for the engineer's safety.
+The mayor actually restricted maintenance.
+The evidence was unfortunate enough to look like a sabotage, but the truth was not spread.
+Only lies and incomplete truths flooded the news.

+> Players may find the true story by winning all the games, or may get stuck and piece out an incomplete ending.

+---

+### 6. About Us
+- Display text about the creators
+- Images of the creators

+---

+## USE OF JAVASCRIPT ON THE WEBSITE
+JS will be used on the multiple games of the website to allow for drag and drop, points, and randomizing.
+JS will also be used on all pages for buttons, audio, and the changing of elements and text.

 [Wireframe](https://www.canva.com/design/DAG3Kq1fF2w/QB8ZXY0owkpqdNUfHf5pgw/edit?utm_content=DAG3Kq1fF2w&utm_campaign=designshare&utm_medium=link2&utm_source=sharebutton)